Integer colorings with forbidden rainbow sums: Notation and preliminaries

 \subsection{Multi-color container theorem}

 An important tool in our proof is the hypergraph container theorem.
 We use the following version from~\cite{balogh2017container}.
 Let $\mathcal{H}$ be a $k$-uniform hypergraph with average degree \textit{d}.
-The \textit{co-degree} of a set of vertices $X\subseteq V(\mathcal{H})$ is the number of edges containing $X$; that is, For every integer $2 \leq j\leq k$, the $j$-th maximum co-degree of $\mathcal{H}$ is
+The \textit{co-degree} of a set of vertices $X\subseteq V(\mathcal{H})$ is the number of edges containing $X$, that is,